-A supply chain manager is a manager who is responsible for the management of equipment, hardware, and other logistical details of a company or a company’s division.
-It is their job to manage all of the steps needed to purchase raw materials; deliver it to various points throughout the business; ensure that the company makes enough of its product to meet customer demand; and deliver the output to the right destinations on time.
+A supply chain manager is someone who is responsible for the management of equipment, hardware, and other logistical details of a company, or a company’s division.
+It is their job to manage all of the steps needed to purchase raw materials, deliver it to various points throughout the business, ensure that the company makes enough of its product to meet customer demand, and deliver the output to the right destinations on time.

 What does a Supply Chain Manager do?

 Supply chain managers must oversee the import or creation of raw materials to be used by the company.
 They must be able to track the materials as they are combined, shaped, and altered to form new products.
 They must be able to monitor these items all throughout the product development process in order to ensure that adequate supplies are on hand.
 Lastly, they must develop a delivery system that will ensure maximum product creation and optimal shipments to customers or other manufacturers for further use.

 Typically, the supply chain manager also needs to be well-versed in process management and development to have an adequate understanding of how the company functions.
 Ideally, the manager will be able to bring in fresh ideas that allow the company to deliver its products at higher quantities or at a faster rate to the market.
 These ideas might be as simple as reallocating employees within certain areas, to bringing in advanced technology so as to do a better job of tracking hundreds or even thousands of materials and parts.

 Find your perfect career